Abdulrahman-Khalid/natega/README.md

 `$ npm i`
 ## Run:
 `$ node main.js`
-> It runs over one night
+> It runs over one night.
 ## Problems
 If you got a message `speaker package was not found.
-Using audio-sink instead.` this means alarm's sound won't work
+Using audio-sink instead.` this means alarm's sound won't work.
 ### Solution
 `$ sudo apt-get install libasound2-dev`